 The City's Debt Policy shall be reviewed, and updated if necessary, on an annual basis.
-The Chief Financial Officer with the assistance of the Finance Debt Management Section staff shall have the responsibility and authority for structuring, implementing and managing the City's debt and financing program, in accordance with City Council authorizations.
+The Finance Director with the assistance of the Department's Debt Management Section staff shall have the responsibility and authority for structuring, implementing and managing the City's debt and financing program, in accordance with City Council authorizations.